xnought/vibe-check/README.md

 Pass the vibe check.
 (I understand how stupid this sounds, just go with it)

 ## Usage

+Take data from your interactions with someone.
+Put in your personality type and see what their vibe is relative to you.

 ```python
 import gpt_vibecheck from from vibecheck